Delivering the right estate planning solutions for your clients

 Few things in life are as complex as families.
 Working in a company that specialises in tax mitigation and estate planning, we deal with these complicated, and often tricky, family dynamics all the time.

-Everyone who comes to us, through their Financial Adviser or via one of our professional partners, has their own particular needs and aspirations.
+Everyone who comes to us has their own particular needs and aspirations.

 During a typical day, we take calls from advisers who might be looking at how to develop the right solution for someone with an extensive buy-to-let portfolio or someone else with a business that none of his or her children want to take on.

 Many of these clients have complicated personal lives such as children with different partners or frictions among their chosen beneficiaries.
 A one-size-fits-all approach could never match these diverse and often quite sensitive demands.
 And of course, requirements keep changing as clients and their families move through different life stages.

 Such issues have always been an integral part of everyday life, death and inheritance.
 But as people live longer, the challenges are heightened by the need to transfer wealth between what could now be five or more generations in a family.
 There is also ever more money at stake.
 Over the next 30 years, it is estimated that the Baby Boomer generation will pass on more than £5 trillion to their children and other beneficiaries.